nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Ailurus is a **desktop application** designed to aid Organising Committees from the Computing Faculty in managing and accounting for their administrative concerns.
 It provides users with the ability to plan and manage events and tasks for their members.

-Ailurus is catered for people that are familiar with Command Line Interfaces (CLI), and are able to type fast.
-It also preserves the benefits of a Graphical User Interface (GUI) via JavaFX.
+Ailurus is catered for people that are familiar with [Command Line Interfaces](https://en.wikipedia.org/wiki/Command-line_interface) (CLI), and are able to type fast.
+It also preserves the benefits of a [Graphical User Interface](https://en.wikipedia.org/wiki/Graphical_user_interface) (GUI) via [JavaFX](https://en.wikipedia.org/wiki/JavaFX).

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

+## Welcome to the Ailurus User Guide
+This User Guide aims to introduce new users to Ailurus, while also providing them with a comprehensive guide to all the commands in Ailurus.
+This User Guide aims to introduce new users to Ailurus, while also providing them with a comprehensive guide to all the commands in Ailurus.

+Texts highlighted in light-blue such as [this](https://en.wikipedia.org/wiki/This_(computer_programming)) will direct the user to areas where more information about the highlighted text can be found.
+This is useful especially when the user wants to navigate to a certain section via the Table of Contents.

+It is recommended to follow along and try out the commands listed in this User Guide.
+Ailurus is designed such that the commands will come as intuitive after a short period of use.

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/) or above installed in your Computer.

 2. Download the latest `ailurus.jar` from [here](https://github.com/AY2122S1-CS2103T-T15-2/tp/releases).